silanm/nlp-a6/README.md

 <details>
   <summary>
-    Expand to reveal the 10 pairs of question-answer in JSON format
+    Expand to reveal the 10 question–answer pairs in JSON format
   </summary>

 ```json